chhjel/Plex2SmartThings/README.md

 F. If you have Plex Pass users with PINs be sure to append your plex_token to the end of the url in the step above. (e.g. http://localhost:32400/status/sessions?X-Plex-Token='MyPlexToken').
 To find your plex token follow [this guide.](https://support.plex.tv/hc/en-us/articles/204059436-Finding-your-account-token-X-Plex-Token)

-G. Configure the rest of the file to your likings.
+G. The polling interval can also be configured, however the standard value should suffice.

 ### 3. Run Plex2SmartThings

 You can now run Plex2SmartThings and the SmartApp should be notified whenever any media plays on plex.

 If anything isn’t working you can try enabling some extra debug output by adding the d1 or d2 arguments.
-E.g. running Plex2SmartThingsV2.exe d1 from the command line or running the launchers.
+E.g. running Plex2SmartThingsV2.exe d1 from the command line or running the supplied launchers.

 ### 4. Configure the Smart App